Metropsis research edition

 • Technological University Dublin

-One of the key elements of Metropsis research edition is the calibrated 32” LCD Display++ Monitor, designed and manufactured exclusively by Cambridge Research Systems and used in hundreds of research labs (see some recent Display++ references below).
-Display++ makes it easy to display calibrated visual stimuli with precision timing and provides excellent control of colour and contrast.
+One of the key elements of Metropsis research edition is the calibrated 32” QLED LCD Display++ UHD Monitor, designed and manufactured exclusively by Cambridge Research Systems (see some earlier Display++ references below).
+Display++ UHD makes it easy to display calibrated visual stimuli with precision timing and provides excellent control of colour and contrast.

 Reliable stimulus presentation